vadz/wx-gha-ci/README.md

 - `hello.cpp`: A minimal wxWidgets "Hello World" GUI application written in C++.
 - `CMakeLists.txt`: CMake makefile for building it.

+## Building on GitHub Actions

+The included GitHub Actions workflow file `.github/workflows/conda-cmake.yml` uses [Miniconda](miniconda) to install wxWidgets and then build the application using it, see there.

-## Requirements
+## Building Locally

-You need wxWidgets development libraries available on your system.
-The included GitHub Actions workflow file uses [Miniconda](miniconda) to get wxWidgets, but you may use any other way locally, e.g. distribution packages under Linux, binaries downloaded from the wxWidgets website under Windows, packages installed by `brew` under macOS or a version of wxWidgets built from sources on any platform.
+To work on the application locally, you need wxWidgets development libraries available on your system.
+You do _not_ need to use Miniconda to install them as the workflow above does, even if you may do it too, of course.
+But any other way, e.g. distribution packages under Linux, binaries downloaded from the wxWidgets website under Windows, packages installed by `brew` under macOS or a version of wxWidgets built from sources on any platform works too.

-## Building

-To build the application use the usual
+Once wxWidgets is installed, build using CMake as usual, e.g.

 ```console
 > cmake -S . -B build